hueyyeng/GOT/index_ot12.md

 ### Additional Notes
 1. **DCR** and **GI** can be toggle in the Graphics settings.
-2. PS5 is the only platform with the *highest res* textures.
+2. PS5 and Xbox is the only platform with the *highest res* textures.
 3. PC with maxed out settings render the *farthest* draw distance.
 4. Anti-aliasing options on PC is limited to **FSR2** or **SMAA**.
 5. There is render resolution scaling on PC which allows higher than native resolution for supersampling.